sizovs/boring-stack/README.md

 * Htmx for SPA experience
 * Alpine.js for sprinkling JS here and there
 * CSS for styling w/o build tools
+* Playwright for E2E tests
-* SQLite with better-sqlite3 for DB acccess w/o ORMs and query builders
+* SQLite with better-sqlite3 for DB acccess without ORMs and query builders (nobody switches databases anyway)
 * Livestream for DB replication to R2

 By looking into the code, you'll discover lesser-known gems such as Vine validation library.
 Generally, the dependencies are minimal, giving a refreshing feel after dealing with bloated frameworks.